splane00/sami-lane-portfolio/README.md

 # Bioinformatics Portfolio

 Welcome!
 This portfolio highlights projects and skills from my graduate coursework at Johns Hopkins University.
 Each section links to a dedicated repository that demonstrates a core skill area.
+It is designed to demonstrate practical skills, reproducible workflows, and clear scientific communication for research and industry roles in genomics, epigenetics, and precision medicine.

 ---